-Section Activity Guidelines HDMC Dlan Crasswells Systems Enrollment Activities Enrollment Procedures Beneficiary Notifications

-HPMS Plan Crosswalk

-140.2 New Plan An MAO creates a new plan HPMS Plan Crosswalk The MAO must New enrollees None.

-(PBP) benefit package (PBP).
-Definition: submit enrollment must

-Added A new plan added for the transactions for the complete an

-following contract year following contract enrollment

-that is not linked to a year. request.

-current contract year

-plan.

-HPMS Plan Crosswalk

-Designation:

-New Plan

-Section Activity Guidelines HPMS Plan Crosswalk Systems Enrollment Activities Enrollment Procedures Beneficiary Notifications 140.3 Renewal An MAO continues to offer a current contract year MA PBP in the following contract year and retains all of the same service area.
+Section Activity Guidelines HPMS Plan Crosswalk Systems Enrollment Activities Enrollment Procedures Beneficiary Notifications 140.2 New Plan (PBP) Added An MAO creates a new plan benefit package (PBP).
+HPMS Plan Crosswalk Definition: A new plan added for the following contract year that is not linked to a current contract year plan.
+HPMS Plan Crosswalk Designation: New Plan The MAO must submit enrollment transactions for the following contract year.
+New enrollees must complete an enrollment request.
+None.
+140.3 Renewal An MAO continues to offer a current contract year MA PBP in the following contract year and retains all of the same service area.
 The same PBP ID number must be retained in order for all current enrollees to remain in the same MA PBP in the following contract year.
 HPMS Plan Crosswalk Definition: A plan in the following contract year that links to a current contract year plan and retains all of its plan service area from the current contract year.
 The following contract year plan must retain the same plan ID as the current contract year plan.
 HPMS Plan Crosswalk Designation: Renewal Plan The renewal PBP ID must remain the same so that current enrollees will remain in the same PBP ID.
 The MAO does not submit enrollment transactions for current enrollees.
 No enrollment request for current enrollees to remain enrolled in the renewal PBP in the following contract year.
 New enrollees must complete enrollment request.
 Current enrollees are sent a standard ANOC.